This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you

 - mini speckled eggs to decorate

 - Remove from the heat and add in the chocolate and vanilla.
-Leave for a few minutes for the chocolate to start to melt, then whisk until the chocolate is completely melted and the mixture is smooth.Whisk in the remaining 250ml of cream.
+Leave for a few minutes for the chocolate to start to melt, then whisk until the chocolate is completely melted and the mixture is smooth.Whisk in the remaining 250g of cream.

 - Pour into a large heatproof bowl or jug, and leave to cool to room temperature (you can speed this up by placing the bowl into a water bath – simply 1/4 fill the sink with cold water, add some ice and place the bowl of chocolate cream into the sink.
 Stir the mix regularly to speed cooling).
 Refrigerate until very well chilled – at least several hours or ideally overnight.
-If you’re in a hurry you can place the bowl in the freezer to speed the cooling process.
+If you’re in a hurry you can place the bowl in the freezer for an hour to speed the cooling process.
 Just make sure you check and stir it regularly to make sure it doesn’t actually freeze!

 - While the mixture chills, run a small sharp knife under the hot tap to warm the blade, then dry the knife and use it to carefully cut the tops off the easter eggs.
 It helps to work slowly, glide the knife back and forth and let the heat of the knife do the work.
 Run the knife under the tap and dry again as needed.
 Make sure that the holes are big enough to fit a spoon through!
 Place the eggs into egg cups or serving dishes to hold them upright.

 - Once the mousse mix is fully chilled, whip it with an electric hand mixer just until stiff peaks begin to form.
 If it seems like it’s still a little too soft to pipe, you can refrigerate the bowl of mousse again for 10 minutes or so until it firms up some more.